slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Put all the meat in the barbecue."
 -- Jorge Jesus (soccer coach)*

-> *"It’s hard to beat a person who never gives up."
--- Babe Ruth*

 > *"Get others to do the work for you, but always take the credit."
 'Keep your hands clean."
 -- Robert Greene (7th and 26th laws of power)*

-When nothing else works, [surrender](#on-surrendering).
+When nothing else works, surrender.
 Only use anger and go all in if you can see the end already.

 > *"Do I not destroy my enemies when I make them my friends?"
 -- Abraham Lincoln*